Writing Ruby/Stomp Clients with SMQueue

 end

-I tell the queue that I want to capture messages.
+We tell the queue we want to receive messages:

 queue.get do |message|